brunodifranco/project-rossmann-sales/README.md

 - <b> Feature Selection </b>: Selecting the best features to use in the ML model by applying the <a href="https://www.section.io/engineering-education/getting-started-with-boruta-algorithm/">Boruta Algorithm</a>.

 - <p align="justify"> <b> Machine Learning Modeling </b>: Training Regression Algorithms with time series cross-validation.
 The best model was selected to be improved via Hyperparameter Tuning.
-More information at <a href="https://github.com/brunodifranco/project-rossmann-sales#6-machine-learning-models">Section 6 </a>. </p>
+More information in <a href="https://github.com/brunodifranco/project-rossmann-sales#6-machine-learning-models">Section 6 </a>. </p>

 - <b> Model Evaluation </b>: Evaluating the model using four metrics: MAE, MAPE, RMSE and R<sup>2</sup>.

 - <b> Financial Results </b>: Translating the ML model's statistical performance to financial and business performance.

 - <p align="justify"> <b> Model Deployment (Telegram Bot) </b>: Implementation of a Telegram Bot that will give you the prediction of any given available store number.
-This is the project's <b> Data Science Product </b>, and it can be accessed from anywhere.
-More information at <a href="https://github.com/brunodifranco/project-rossmann-sales#7-model-deployment"> Section 7 </a>. </p>
+This is the project's <b>Data Science Product</b>, and it can be accessed from anywhere.
+More information in <a href="https://github.com/brunodifranco/project-rossmann-sales#7-model-deployment"> Section 7 </a>. </p>

 ## 4.2.
 Tools and techniques used:
 - [Python 3.9.12](https://www.python.org/downloads/release/python-3912/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/) and [Sklearn](https://scikit-learn.org/stable/).